viyadb/website/docs/realtime.md

 Real-Time Architecture
 =======================

+This section describes how ViyaDB can be leveraged for building a real-time analytics pipeline, capable of processing millions of events in a second.

 ViyaDB implements shared nothing architecture, which means that workers hold partitions of data independently from each other.
 This allows for many possible implementations of real-time analytics architecture depending on business requirements and/or restrictions you might have.

-Below is one of possible implementations of real-time ViyaDB environment.
+Below is one of possible implementations of real-time analytics pipeline based on ViyaDB.

 ## Diagram